Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Introduction

 \textbf{Motivations from Quantum Machine Learning:} Far apart from traditional computers, quantum computers are emerging machines that perform quantum algorithms \cite{arute2019quantum}.
 Quantum computing utilizes quantum theory to process data in quantum devices \cite{hidary2019quantum,nielsen2010quantum} with existing models including quantum circuits, quantum annealing, and adiabatic quantum computation.
 It has been proved that quantum computers outperform classical computers in solving specific problems \cite{grover1996fast,shor1999polynomial}.
-In the noisy intermediate scale quantum (NISQ) era \cite{preskill2018quantum}, while quantum computers cannot perform complex quantum algorithms for practical applications, the quantum computing theory provides a new mathematical formalism for computational tasks.
+In the noisy intermediate-scale quantum (NISQ) era \cite{preskill2018quantum}.
+In contrast, quantum computers cannot perform complex quantum algorithms for practical applications, the quantum computing theory provides a new mathematical formalism for computational tasks.
 Hence, quantum machine learning is introduced as a new learning paradigm utilizing quantum computation to enhance classical machine learning models \cite{schuld2015introduction,biamonte2017quantum}.
-Moreover, quantum theory has been applied in classical algorithms and deep learning models, expected to improve computational performance and quality \cite{gkoumas2021quantum,tang2022image}.
+Moreover, quantum theory has been applied to classical algorithms and deep learning models, which are expected to improve computational performance and quality \cite{gkoumas2021quantum,tang2022image}.
+Furthermore, prior clinical and theoretical physics studies \cite{kerskens2022experimental,neven2024testing,fisher2017we} demonstrate the relationships between quantum theories and the human brain.
+Hence, our proposed work represents the first successful machine vision study to realize these hypotheses.

 The quantum theory has two \textit{important properties, including superposition and entanglement}.
 While the superposition can represent high-dimensional information, the entanglement can compute the connection between entities.
-Motivated by the quantum theory, we introduce a quantum-inspired network for vision-brain understanding.
-The proposed quantum-inspired network includes a new phase-shifting module to calibrate the value of the fMRI voxels, a voxel connection module to compute the connectivity between voxels via the entanglement, and a measurement-like projection module to project the information represented in the Hilbert space into the feature space.
-It is a simple but efficient method to compute the connectivity of the fMRI voxels for vision-brain understanding.
+Motivated by quantum theory, we introduce a quantum-inspired network for understanding the vision-brain connection.
+The proposed quantum-inspired network includes a new phase-shifting module to calibrate the value of the fMRI voxels, a voxel connection module to compute the connectivity between voxels via entanglement, and a measurement-like projection module to project the information represented in the Hilbert space into the feature space.
+It is a simple yet efficient method for computing the connectivity of fMRI voxels in the context of vision-brain understanding.